rancher-sandbox/rancher-desktop/bats/README.md

 ### On Windows:

-BATS must be executed from within a WSL distibution.
+BATS must be executed from within a WSL distribution.
 (You have to cd into `/mnt/c/REPOSITORY_LOCATION` from your unix shell.)

 To test the Windows-based tools, set `RD_USE_WINDOWS_EXE` to `true` before running.